cyberbotics/webots/docs/guide/installation-procedure.md

 This is beneficial for an offline usage of Webots or to mount it as a volume in a docker setting.

 1. Download the `assets.zip` archive corresponding to your Webots version from the [releases](https://github.com/cyberbotics/webots/releases) page on github.
-2. Depending on your operating system, extract the `assets.zip` archive to the default location of the Webots cache, which is shown below for different systems.
+2. Depending on your operating system, the default location of the Webots cache is shown below.

 %tab-component "os"

 %tab "Windows"

+Extract the `assets.zip` archive to:

 `C:/Users/<USER>/AppData/Local/Cyberbotics/Webots/cache`